Resources Related to the Center for Mark Twain Studies

 For Middle and High school Students.
 For the past several years, The Mark Twain House & Museum has been the host of National Endowment for the Humanities Summer Teacher Workshops at which educators from across the nation have written lesson plans to assist their colleagues in teaching the life and works of Mark Twain.
 The site contains a selection of these lesson plans that have been updated to specifically reference their connections to the new Common Core Standards as well as edited to conform to the “Understanding by Design” (UBD) format for curricular units commonly used by educators today.

-Lessons Plans from The Mark Twain Boyhood Home and Museum in Hannibal, MO
+Lesson Plans from the Mark Twain Boyhood Home and Museum in Hannibal, MO

 The Mark Twain Boyhood Home and Museum has developed lesson plans to go along with some of Mark Twain’s books and short stories.
 The plans were developed during teacher workshops held at the Hannibal museum beginning in the summer of 2006.
 The lesson plans are organized by books/stories and by the concept that is emphasized in the lesson.
 Lesson plan groups included are The Adventures of Tom Sawyer, Adventures of Huckleberry Finn, The Prince and the Pauper, A Connecticut Yankee in King Arthur’s Court, Following the Equator.

-Lesson Plan from the Library of Congress – “Mark Twain’s Hannibal”
+Lesson Plans from the Library of Congress – “Mark Twain’s Hannibal”

 For grades 9-10.
 Writers are influenced by their environment including their family, community, lifestyle, or location.
 One such writer was Mark Twain.
 In this project the learner will become familiar with and analyze life around Hannibal, Missouri, during the latter half of the nineteenth century using various resources to determine what effects this location had on the writings of Mark Twain.
 The curriculum context begins with a Lesson on Mark Twain’s The Adventures of Huckleberry Finn.
 Segments of this lesson might also be integrated into a study of Twain’s The Adventures of Tom Sawyer.
 The lessons could be presented with introductory material prior to reading The Adventures of Huckleberry Finn or integrated while reading the novel.
 Even though these activities center on Mark Twain and his writings, they could easily be adapted to almost any author and his environment.
 Activities fulfill standards established by Common Core and other organizations.

-Lesson Plan from The Kennedy Center – “Twain: Icon and Iconoclast”
+Lesson Plans from The Kennedy Center – “Twain: Icon and Iconoclast”

 For grades 9-12.
 This lesson asks students to examine samples of Twain’s work in the context of pre- and post-Civil War America.
 Students will also be encouraged to probe William Dean Howells’ characterization of Twain as “the Lincoln of our literature” as a backdrop to the study of Twain’s work throughout the course of the unit.
 Activities fulfill standards established by Common Core, national, and various state standards.